maulanashalihin/laju-legacy/README.md

 # Laju

-Full Stack Framework for your next project.
-Equipped with the best and the fastest web technology.
+Ship your next project faster with Laju.
+Equipped with the best and the fastest web technology. make your days more enjoyable